David-Kyrat/Course-Description-Automation/howto.md

-# html / pdf auto-generation
+# Markdown Parsing and html / pdf generation

-## build / compile / parse info
+### Parsing & Rendering Markdown

 - mdgen.php is used to parse a markdown file in [php markdown extra](https://michelf.ca/projects/php-markdown/extra/)